March 9, 2019: Tamer Seckin, MD – Symptoms of Many Systems Leading to Multiorgan Surgery

 Conservative surgery may be radical deep and everything.
 At the heart of the definitive surgery, there is hysterectomy, unfortunately.
 Somehow, the central power of where the nuclear power of pain does come from probably the uterus.
 So, when patients are done with their childbearing and when their pain is continuing especially associated with menorrhagia, there’s Adenomyosis.
 I think central part hysterectomy should be given an option and it’s unavoidable.
 As much as colectomy and ureter attachments, implants, multiple chest procedures are part of the all definitive treatment and not a single of them is the complete treatment.
 It should be complemented with the excision and removal of lesions.

 Before I close, I want to thank you again for coming here.
 It’s a beautiful sunny day.
 I want to thank our board members for supporting me.
 I want to thank some individuals who without their efforts this could have never happened.
 Is Sarper here?
 I want you to recognize Sarper.
 He is my computer guy who really did everything by himself.
 For many years he has been helping me.
 I want to thank Jeanne who personally is the heart of this whole activity.
-My junior associates, Laurie, and Dr. Goldstein are here.
+My junior associates, Laurie is here.
 I want to thank Dennis and Channel for everything they did.

 Our office is located on 872 Fifth Avenue New York, NY 10065.